 For the past few months, I’ve been exploring some of the more confusing terminology in VC term sheets.
-In
+In my last post, I discussed conversion provisions, which address the right (or obligation) of the investors to convert their shares of preferred stock into shares of common stock.
+Today, I examine redemption rights of the investors.

 What are redemption rights?
 A redemption right is another feature of preferred stock.
 It lets investors require the company to repurchase their shares after a specified period of time.
 In essence, it’s a “put” right – that is, the investors may elect to put their shares back to the company.
 As a practical matter, however, redemption rights are rarely exercised and, according to Fenwick & West’s recent VC survey, only 20 percent of the Bay area deals during the first quarter of included such rights.